Next Foundry

 - Interactive maps with Leaflet

 The built-in playground isolates each integration before it reaches product code.
-Starter kits fail when they optimize for completeness over replaceability, so every module is designed to be swapped with minimal fallout.
+Starter kits fail when they optimize for completeness over replaceability, so each adapter has a visible boundary and can be removed without turning setup convenience into long-term coupling.

 Impact